MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-information-protection.md

 >[!NOTE]
 >
-> - Cloud App Security currently supports automatic application of Azure Information Protection labels on Box, GSuite, SharePoint and OneDrive for business.
+> - Defender for Cloud Apps currently supports automatic application of Azure Information Protection labels on Box, GSuite, SharePoint and OneDrive for business.
-> - When a document is labeled by using Cloud App Security, visual markings are not immediately applied but are applied when that document is opened in an Office app and the document is first saved.
+> - When a document is labeled by using Defender for Cloud Apps, visual markings are not immediately applied but are applied when that document is opened in an Office app and the document is first saved.
 For more information, see [How to configure a label for visual markings for Azure Information Protection](/azure/information-protection/configure-policy-markings#when-visual-markings-are-applied).

 ## Next steps